-D. Ingenious as it may be, the plan will never work in practice.
+D. Ingenious as may the plan, it will never work in practice.

 Part 2.
 For questions 73-80, mark the letter A, B, C or D on your answer sheet to indicate the sentence that is closest in meaning to each of the following questions.